autocrypt/autocrypt/doc/level0.rst

 OpenPGP packets:

  - a signing-capable primary key ``Kp``
- - a user id that SHOULD be set to the e-mail address of the account
+ - a user id
  - a self signature
  - an encryption-capable subkey ``Ke``
  - a binding signature over ``Ke`` by ``Kp``

-The content of the user id packet is only decorative, and MAY contain different values from the ``to`` attribute, or even the empty string.
+The content of the user id packet is only decorative.
+By convention, it contains the same address used in the ``to`` attribute in angle brackets, conforming to the :rfc:`2822` grammar ``angle-addr``.

 These packets MUST be assembled in binary format (not ASCII-armored), and then base64-encoded.